 - 6 tablespoons (90ml) cold water

-2. Lightly oil eight custard cups with a neutral-tasting oil.
+- Lightly oil eight custard cups (or similar vessels) with a neutral-tasting vegetable oil.

-4. Pour the very warm Panna Cotta mixture over the gelatin and stir until the gelatin is completely dissolved.
+- Pour the very warm Panna cotta mixture over the gelatin and stir until the gelatin is completely dissolved.

 3 Vegetarian Substitutes for Gelatin (The Kitchn)